liz-kavalski-401-advanced-javascript/lab-03/README.md

 #### reader-promise.js
 Ruturn the texted file in order using promises.
 #### reader.js
-Ruturn the texted file in order using callback funtion
+Ruturn the texted file in order using callback funtion.

 #### Running the app
 * `npm test`